 Interestingly, the Chusan Palm’s trunk doesn’t increase in diameter as it grows, it remains around 10-15cm whilst growing vertically and is incredibly strong, The covering of fibres give the trunk a furry coat, which looks much softer than it feels to the touch.
 These fibres were used for making rope in its native Far East.
 Trachycarpus Fortunei can eventually grow to lofty heights of up to 65 feet at maturity.

 These beautiful hardy palms are an intrinsic part of the Heligan landscape and were a most exciting and unusual sight at the time of their original planting.
 Heligan led the way with the planting of the Jungle Garden, in the art of growing tropical plants in the UK climate, truly ground-breaking and a must-see garden for anyone interested in horticulture.
 Heligan spans 200 acres – we will discuss many other aspects of this remarkable garden in future posts.
 If you do venture down to Cornwall to visit Heligan and you have the time, we’d also recommend visiting Overbeck’s in Devon, a coastal, tropical garden in Salcombe.

-Paramount Plant specialises in Hardy Palms and other tropical and Mediterranean plants and we currently have 8 different sizes of Chusan Palms for sale online for delivery throughout the UK and the Republic of Ireland.
+Paramount Plant specialises in Hardy Palms and other tropical and Mediterranean plants and we currently have 8 different sizes of Chusan Palms for sale online for delivery nationwide throughout the UK.

-For further details of growing these magnificent hardy palms in your own garden, please contact our expert team who will advise you.
+For further details of growing these magnificent hardy palms in your own garden, please contact our expert Sales Team who will advise you.

-New! – live chat on our website and mobile website (tab is top left – Chat With Us / Contact Us) – chat to one of our experts!
+New! – live chat on our website and mobile website (tab is bottom right – Chat With Us / Contact Us) – chat to one of our experts!